Ernesto Screpanti: Long cycles and class conflict

-In dynamic analysis Screpanti criticized the so-called “laws of movement of capitalist development” as formulated by Marx, because of their deterministic implications as philosophies of history and the analytic limitations of some of their assumptions.
-He put forward a theory of development as an evolutionary process of a cyclical kind, coupling long and short run periodicity factors, both of which are determined by the dynamics of class conflict and income distribution.
+Screpanti has criticised the so-called "laws of movement of capitalist development" as formulated by Marx, on the grounds of their deterministic implications and the analytic limitations of their assumptions.
+In their place, he advanced a theory of capitalist development as an evolutionary process of a cyclical kind, coupling long-wave and short-run periodicity factors.
+He argued that both types of cycle are driven by the dynamics of class conflict and income distribution.
+His 1987 article "Long Cycles in Strike Activity: An Empirical Investigation", published in the British Journal of Industrial Relations, demonstrated statistical regularities in strike activity that corresponded to long-wave economic fluctuations.